McLeod Co-op Power offers load management programs to reduce energy demand during peak times and energy purchase costs

 By participating in the Cooperative’s Cycled Air Conditioning Program you can save money on cooling your home.

-If you allow the co-op to cycle your air conditioner or heat pump approximately 15 minutes on, then 15 minutes off, during peak hours on the hottest summer days, you can save 50% on metered cooling costs or receive a summer monthly credit.
+If you allow the co-op to cycle your air conditioner or heat pump for approximately 15 minutes on, then 15 minutes off, during peak hours on the hottest summer days, you can save 50% on metered cooling costs or receive a summer monthly credit.

 Heat pumps are a year-round load and may be installed on an off-peak meter.
 Air conditioning may only be installed on the off-peak rate when combined with another controlled load such as electric heat or water heating.
 If you only control an air conditioner the Cooperative provides $5.00 per summer month of peak shaver credit.

 Cycling your air conditioner reduces peak demand and helps us provide electricity during the heaviest demand times.

 Cycling is able to maintain a comfortable temperature within your home while it is saving you money on cooling.